holdfenytolvaj/pogi/docs/mappingDatabaseTypes.md

 ### complex types and complex type arrays
-Complex type looks promising instead of link tables, but unfortunately they do not have to foreign key check at the moment postgre(9.6).
+Complex type looks promising instead of link tables, but unfortunately they do not have to foreign key check at the moment in PostgreSQL(9.6).
-Also right now we didn't put much effor to it, rather use jsonb columns instead.
+Also right now we didn't put much effort to this feature, we rather use jsonb columns instead.
-But it would be relative easy to add support for them to save and read as js objects.
+But it would be relative easy to add support for them to save and read as js objects (and might be support the operators).

 ####Example complex type:
 ```sql